SeanRandall/Randallreader_web/manual.md

 ### 2.6, Using the Reader as a speech synthesizer
  One of the best parts of the Reader is it's internal voice, powered by the V-Stamp chip from RC systems.
 By turning on speech synthesizer mode from the system menu, you can give access to this chip through a cable connected to your computer.
 Screen readers can open a port to send and receive data directly to the speech synthesizer in this mode.

+The digital audio option in the system menu might be of use here.
+With this mode on, the Reader appears as a microphone to your host computer.
+This allows you to listen to the voice of the Reader on your computer rather than needing to use separate headphones or use one device out-loud.
+The Reader has to be a microphone because, if it showed up as a sound card, you would only hear the reader and not your computers audio.
+By being a microphone, you can direct your computer's sound card or other audio equipment to mix the sound into your existing workflow.

-if I can't produce files to make this work anew with modern screen readers, I will work closely with those who want such a feature to set up emulation to the best of my ability so we can maximise compatibility across the screen reading ecosystem.
+if I can't produce files to make the serial synthesizer work anew with modern screen readers, I will work closely with those who want such a feature to set up emulation to the best of my ability so we can maximise compatibility across the screen reading ecosystem.
 This feature will be in beta during the 1.0 release of the firmware.

 To go back to the Reader's regular interface after turning this mode on, simply unplug the USB cable.
 If this feature becomes widely used we can discuss options for retaining the synthesizer mode more extensively, such as using the synthesizer wirelessly or acting as an NVDA Remote client.